patrickbwarren/transam-triton/EMULATOR.md

 #### Tape emulation

-This remains as in Robin Stuart's emulator, except that the possibility to select the tape file is given as a command line option.
+This remains as in Robin Stuart's emulator, except that the binary tape file should be provided at the command line as indicated above.
 Input bytes are read from the tape file as though from a cassette recorder, and likewise output bytes are appended to the tape file.
 This means that with the monitor 'I' command, the emulated tape interface is expecting to see the correct tape header in front of any data file as described in [TRIMCC.md](TRIMCC.md).
-If no tape is loaded (`-t` option missing) then bytes written to the tape are lost and bytes read from the tape return `FF`.
+If no tape is loaded then bytes written to the tape are lost and bytes read from the tape return `FF`.

 #### Printer emulation